hackastory/dilemma/README.md

 ## Running the 3D prototypes
 Navigate to `/simple-server`, run `npm install` to install all requirements.
-After that, do `npm start` en visit [http://localhost:4000](localhost:4000).
+After that, do `npm start`.

-To access the prototypes just navigate to [http://localhost:4000/prototypes](localhost:4000/prototypes/prototype-directory-name)
+To access the prototypes you can now navigate to [http://localhost:4000/prototypes](localhost:4000/prototypes/prototype-directory-name)

 ### Connecting prototypes to the multi user server